Minimal exponents of hyperplane sections: a conjecture of Teissier: Hodge ideals and minimal exponents

 then $\partial_tu\in V^{>0}B_f$, hence $u\in V^{>1}B_f\subseteq V^1B_f$ by Remark~\ref{rmk0_Vfiltration}.
 This implies that $h\in \widetilde{V}^p\cO_X$. \end{rmk}

 \begin{rmk} The \emph{microlocal multiplier ideals} of $f$ are defined by

 (see \cite{Saito-MLCT} or \cite{MSS}).
-This is convenient since it implies that for $\gamma<1$, the microlocal multiplier ideal $\widetilde{\cJ}(f^{\gamma})$ coincides with the usual multiplier ideal $\cJ(f^{\gamma})$ (this is a consequence of a theorem of Budur and Saito \cite{BS} relating multiplier ideals to the $V$-filtration on $\cO_X$).
-While we will use our indexing since it matches, as we will see shortly, the one for Hodge ideals, we will refer to the elements of the filtration $(\widetilde{V}^{\gamma}\cO_X)_{\gamma\in\Q}$ as \emph{microlocal multiplier ideals}. \end{rmk}
+The shift in the definition is convenient since it implies that for $\gamma<1$, the microlocal multiplier ideal $\widetilde{\cJ}(f^{\gamma})$ coincides with the usual multiplier ideal $\cJ(f^{\gamma})$ (this is a consequence of a theorem of Budur and Saito \cite{BS} relating multiplier ideals to the $V$-filtration on $\cO_X$).
+In what follows we will not shift by $\epsilon$ since, as we will see shortly, this indexing matches the one for Hodge ideals, but we will still refer to the elements of the filtration $(\widetilde{V}^{\gamma}\cO_X)_{\gamma\in\Q}$ as \emph{microlocal multiplier ideals}. \end{rmk}

 The following is the main result relating Hodge ideals and microlocal multiplier ideals.
 It was proved in \cite[Theorem~1]{Saito-MLCT} for $\gamma\in\Z_{>0}$ and in \cite[Theorem~A']{MP2} in general.

 \begin{thm} If $f$ defines a reduced divisor, then for every $\gamma=p+\alpha$, with $p\in\Z_{\geq 0}$ and $\alpha\in\Q\cap (0,1]$, we have